grpc/proposal/A93-xds-ext-proc.md

 - We will ignore override_message_timeout, since GRPC body send mode does not support timeouts.
 - We ignore the dynamic_metadata field, since it is not relevant to gRPC.
+- We ignore the mode_override field, since we are not supporting this feature.

 Note that the responses from the ext_proc server must come back in the same order that the events were sent by the filter.
 For example, if the